|

 Pumpkin Bread Pudding

-A modern twist on old fashioned bread pudding.
-If you love pumpkin spice flavours, try this recipe.
-You can make this Pumpkin Bread Pudding as an inexpensive Fall breakfast served with milk, or as a dessert served with whipped cream.
+A modern twist on old-fashioned bread pudding.
+If you love pumpkin spice flavors, try this recipe.
+You can make this Pumpkin Bread Pudding as an inexpensive Fall breakfast served with milk or as a dessert served with whipped cream.

 Leave a Reply